Hello, I'm Whitney Pow

-With the support of the University of Chicago's Game Changer Research Fellowship, I am designing and developing a video game titled The Doctor Will See You Now, which was showcased at the Different Games Conference at New York University and at a panel titled Chicago Made Video Games as New Media Art at the Adler Planetarium’s Adler After Dark series.
+With the support of the University of Chicago's Game Changer Research Fellowship, I designed and developed a video game titled The Doctor Will See You Now, which was showcased at the Different Games Conference at New York University and at a panel titled Chicago Made Video Games as New Media Art at the Adler Planetarium’s Adler After Dark series.